 “I accept,” the prince said, intrigued.

-From that day onward, the princess was never to go anywhere unless she had the veil on, and unless she was accompanied by her maid-in-waiting.
+From that day onward, the princess was never to go anywhere unless she had the veil on, and was always to be accompanied by her handmaid.

-And so it was that every day, the three would meet in the garden, and while the prince would stare steadfastly and longingly at the lovely face of the mute maid-in-waiting, he would converse in lively and animated tones with the mysterious veiled figure at the lovely maiden’s side.
+And so it was that every day, the three would meet in the garden, and while the prince would stare with steadfast longing at the lovely face of the shy handmaid, he would converse in lively and animated tones with the mysterious veiled figure at the lovely maiden’s side.

 The prince could not understand the purpose of the test, and became more and more confused as time wore on.
 He found himself in love with the beautiful maid’s form, but had fallen just as much in love with the veiled maiden’s voice and manner of bodily expression.

 “Am I not?” she asked, startled by his words.
 “You said not more than an hour since that I had a beautiful voice and a beautiful heart.
 Do you now retract these words because of my simple, wholesome face?
-Why should my appearance matter?”
+Why should my appearance matter so much to you?”

 The prince became master of himself, and said nothing more, but he could not make himself look at her again.
 It was then that the princess understood.
-“Is the beauty of a face the only quality you desire in a wife?”
+“Is the beauty of a face the most desirable quality you would have in a wife?”
 The prince mumbled that he had thought that surely her face would match her voice and mind.
 He had been tricked!

 That evening the prince found the advisor and angrily reprimanded him.
-The advisor regarded him coolly, waited patiently until he had finished his tirade, then answered simply, “You failed the test.
+The advisor listened in silence until the young man had finished his tirade, then answered simply, “You failed the test.
 You are not worthy of our dear princess.
 I am sorry for it, for I thought I saw in you a keen intellect and understanding, a deeper love and appreciation for the beauty of the immaterial world.
 I see now that my hope blinded me and I was woefully mistaken.
-Good day to you prince.
+Good day and good life to you, prince.
 I wish you as much happiness as a pretty face can bestow.”

-The advisor whirled away and had taken several angry steps when the prince commanded him to stop.
+The advisor whirled away and had taken several steps when the prince commanded him to stop.
 The advisor turned around and fixed a cold expectant stare on the prince.
-“I am not angry that you tricked me with this matter of the veil,” the prince said, “for I willingly agreed to that part of the test.
-But I have the right to demand an explanation for the falseness your kingdom displayed in sending me the portrait of the beautiful servant girl along with the parchment enumerating her many other virtues.”
+“I admit that I am angry that you deceived me with this matter of the veil,” the prince said, “but I willingly agreed to the test, and so will lay that matter to rest.
+But I have the right to demand an explanation for the falseness your kingdom displayed in sending me the portrait of the beautiful servant girl instead of the princess.”

 “Did you read the accompanying letter carefully?” the advisor said, looking haughtily down his nose at the prince.
 “It stated that the portrait was a truthful representation of the beauty of the heart of our dear princess.
 It did not anywhere state that it was a likeness of the princess herself.”